openstack/os-apply-config/README.md

 # What does it do?

-It turns a cloud-metadata file like this:
+It turns metadata from one or more JSON files like this:
 ```javascript
 {"keystone": {"database": {"host": "127.0.0.1", "user": "keystone", "password": "foobar"}}}
 ```